 Because papers posted on medRxiv haven’t undergone peer review, the results should be viewed with caution.

-On April 30, a clinical review published in the FASEB: Journal found there is still no good evidence that hydroxycholorquine will help treat people with COVID-19.
+On April 30, a clinical review published in the FASEB: Journal found that there’s still no good evidence that hydroxychloroquine will help treat people with COVID-19.

-“It was evident to me and my colleagues that there were both risks and benefits of the widespread initial use of hydroxychloroquine in the context of COVID-19 infection,” Poznansky said in a statment.
+“It was evident to me and my colleagues that there were both risks and benefits of the widespread initial use of hydroxychloroquine in the context of COVID-19,” Poznansky said in a statement.
 “This was based on seeing patients who, for whatever reason, appeared to be doing poorly despite the use of this medication.”

 Beyond the few small studies of hydroxychloroquine, a lot of the “evidence” for its benefits is based on reports in the news and on social media about people getting better after being given the drug.